25 Amazing Things to Do in Athens, Greece

 The Odeon of Herodes Atticus

 The Odeon of Herodes Atticus, one of the oldest open-air theaters in the world, is definitely one of the most amazing things to see in Athens.
 This imposing ancient theater was built as early as 161 AD beneath the Acropolis.
-Its namesake, Herodes Atticus, was the founder of this building, which he had erected honoring his wife.
+Its namesake, Herodes Atticus, was the founder of this building, which he had erected to honor his wife.
 The theater holds about 5,000 spectators, and events have been held again since the 1930s.
 Artists such as Nana Mouskouri, Luciano Pavarotti, Margot Fonteyn, Maria Callas, Liza Minnelli and Frank Sinatra have performed in this legendary location.

 Tip: You can either visit this attraction from the inside or catch a glimpse of the Odeon on the way up to the Acropolis.